AumPauskar/spotify-cli/README.md

-# Spotify-cli
+# Spotify-cli 🎵

-## What is it?
+## What is it? 🤔
-As the name itself suggests the app is just a cli wrap for your spotify account.
-It is made via Spotipy, a python library for the Spotify Web API.
-And also uses the Spotify Web API itself.
+As the name itself suggests, the app is just a CLI wrap for your Spotify account.
+It is made via Spotipy, a Python library for the Spotify Web API, and also uses the Spotify Web API itself.

-## Setup
+## Setup 🛠️
-1. Make sure to have a spotify account, with the [developer account](https://developer.spotify.com/) enabled.
+1. Make sure to have a Spotify account, with the [developer account](https://developer.spotify.com/) enabled.
-2. Install python3 and pip3.
+2. Install Python3 and pip3.
     - Windows: [Python](https://www.python.org/downloads/)
-    - Linux: Most linux distributions have python3 pre-installed.
+    - Linux: Most Linux distributions have Python3 pre-installed.
 If not, install it via the package manager.
         - Debian based
             ```bash
             sudo apt update